garden-io/garden/docs/reference/config.md

 [steps](#steps) > script

 A bash script to run.
 Note that the host running the workflow must have bash installed and on path.
 It is considered to have run successfully if it returns an exit code of 0.
 Any other exit code signals an error, and the remainder of the workflow is aborted.
+The script may include template strings, including references to previous steps.

 | Type     | Required |
 | -------- | -------- |